Xanana Gusmão: Indonesian occupation

 As a result of his high profile, Gusmão became a prime target of the Indonesian government.
+Indonesian troops (TNI) attempted to capture Gusmão in the Same and Ainaro area on 14 November 1990 with Operasi Senyum ("Operation Smile").
+Four days earlier, a woman had been captured who testified during interrogation that the rebel leader was staying at a nearby mountain.
+Xanana Gusmão, however, probably escaped one night before the attack.
+After the attack, in which twelve battalions and four helicopters were deployed, the military claimed to have found about 100 fighters.
+Also found was a container with Gusmão's documents, a video camera and his typewriter.
+Among the documents were letters from the Pope and Bishop Carlos Belo.
+According to a traditional Timorese legend, some warriors were able to transform themselves into dogs to escape their captors.
+Picking up on this myth, the legend spread that Gusmão could also turn into a white dog and thus run around the village unnoticed while the Indonesian soldiers were looking for him.

-A campaign for his capture was finally successful in November 1992.
+In November 1992, a campaign for his capture was finally successful in a large-scale operation by the Indonesian military with Gusmão apprehended in a tunnel under the family home of Aliança Araújo in Lahane near Dili and taken to Bali.
 In May 1993, Gusmão was tried, convicted and sentenced to life imprisonment by the Indonesian government.
 He was found guilty under Article 108 of the Indonesian Penal Code (rebellion), Law no. 12 of 1951 (illegal possession of firearms) and Article 106 (attempting to separate part of the territory of Indonesia).
 He spoke in his own defence and he was appointed with defence lawyers before the commencement of his trial.
 The sentence was commuted to 20 years by the Indonesian President Suharto in August 1993.
+He was taken to Jakarta's maximum security prison, Cipinang.
 Although not released until late 1999, Gusmão successfully led the resistance from within prison with the help of Kirsty Sword.
+Prior to his release, the United Kingdom offered Gusmão political asylum to ensure his safety.
+The Xanana Room at the British Embassy in Jakarta commemorates this today.
 By the time of his release, he was regularly visited by United Nations representatives, and dignitaries such as Nelson Mandela.